-Starting April 6, 2023, older motorcycles registered in Singapore will have to conform to tightened emission standards in an effort to reduce vehicular emissions and significantly improve air quality in the country.
+Starting April 6, 2023, older motorcycles registered in Singapore will have to conform to tightened in an effort to reduce vehicular emissions and significantly improve air quality in the country.
 The National Environment Agency (NEA) explained that the tightened emission standards will apply to local and foreign bikes which have been registered before July 1, 2003.

 Should these older motorcycles meet the new emission standards, then they can continue to be used until June 30, 2028.
 Additionally, newer motorcycles, or those registered on or after July 1, 2003, are currently already subject to the same stringent emission standards.
 In a media release, the NEA explained that most motorcycles will be able to meet the stricter in-use emission standards, provided that they are well-maintained, and come with all original and good condition exhaust components.